About skin cancer

 - used sunbeds, particularly at a young age

 - a family history of melanoma (parent, brother, sister or child)

 - large, irregularly shaped and unevenly coloured moles

 - a large number of moles

 The total number of new melanoma and non-melanoma skin cancer (NMSC) cases contributes around 80 percent of all new cancers each year.

 There are approximately 67,000 new NMSC cases each year.
 However, providing an exact figure for the number of NMSC is difficult as, unlike melanoma, they are not required to be recorded.
-In 2010, there were 324 deaths (199 male and 125 female) from melanoma.

 New Zealand’s skin cancer rates are among the highest in the world.
 Our high skin cancer rates are due to: